globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

 Total revenue from coffee sales minus total costs for coffee production (Reported in USD/ha of coffee productive area.)

-The simple approach (which avoids the additional time and resources necessary for detailed accounting while still providing good results) is to ask for the **total** revenue from sales of coffee as a whole, and subtract main costs.
+The simple approach (which avoids the additional time and resources necessary for detailed accounting while still providing good results) is to ask for the total revenue from sales of coffee as a whole, and subtract main costs.
 This indicator is reported on a per hectare basis to allow comparability across projects and regions.

-This simplified approach does not cover asking the producer about revenue and prices for each transaction or amount sold, nor any premiums or deductions.
-It also factors in only the main costs in the coffee production system (see Cost of Production indicator below).

 6.2 Yield / Productivity